capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/index.md

 <details className="toggle">
   <summary>Adding a Secret to an NFT</summary>
   <div>
-    Adds a Secret to an existing NFT on chain.
+    Adds a Secret to an existing NFT on-chain.
   </div>
 </details>